 Every brand has a story to tell.
 It’s how you tell your story that matters.
-Are you spinning a disjointed and fruitless tale?
-Or are you crafting a compelling and relatable narrative born from the core purpose of your business?
+Are you spinning a weak, disjointed tale?
+Or are you crafting a compelling and relatable narrative born from your brand’s purpose, vision and values?
 The difference is critical.

 From Shakespeare to Spielberg, storytelling is an enduring and intrinsic part of the human experience.
-We’ve been telling stories for nearly as long as we’ve been around—the oldest known cave painting is nearly 41,000 years old!
+We’ve been telling stories for nearly as long as we’ve been around—the oldest known cave paintings are nearly 65,000 years old.

 Stories move us in ways that fragmented information cannot.
 The thread of the narrative arc is hard-wired into the way we experience the world.
 Each of us sees our life as a story—a linear progression of conflict and resolution—that ultimately makes us who we are.